mirru-app/mirru-arduino/README.md

-# Bluetooth-Arduino-Prosthetic-Control
+# Mirru Arduino Sketch
-This sketch is to be used in conjunction with the (Mirru Android App)[https://github.com/mirru-app/mirru-android]
+This sketch was made to be used in conjunction with the (Mirru Android App)[https://github.com/mirru-app/mirru-android]

 # For Users
 Want to print and assemble your own hand?
 Visit our (guide)[https://github.com/mirru-app/mirru-arduino/wiki]